craftcms/cms/docs/globals.md

 {{ companyInfo.yearEstablished }}
 ```

-For additional Global Set properties you can ise besides your custom fields see <api:craft\elements\GlobalSet> for a full reference.
+For additional Global Set properties you can use besides your custom fields see <api:craft\elements\GlobalSet> for a full reference.

 ## Global Sets with Multiple Sites